CodeCommission/subkit/README.md

 ## How to use it in my project?

-Being stable and inventive and have a look to our [Subkit examples](https://github.com/codecommission/subkit-examples).
+Being stable and inventive and have a look to our [SubKit examples](https://github.com/codecommission/subkit-examples).

 ## Contributors

-Every participation is welcome.
-Check them out [here](https://github.com/codecommission/subkit/graphs/contributors).
+Every participation is welcome, just read [CONTRIBUTING](CONTRIBUTING.md), take a look at the [roadmap](docs/ROADMAP.md) and make your first PR!

 ## Issue Reporting